 One way to help your baby feel safe when sleeping is by swaddling them.
 Even though some babies might resist being swaddled (like mine does), in the end, they usually give in and realize it actually comforts them.

-Us personally use both.
 If you use swaddle blankets, make sure they are sized at least 30×40 as these are big enough to be wrapped around the baby and keep them from unswaddling themselves.
-Our favorite swaddle blankets are these Muslin swaddle blankets as they are lightweight and these hospital grade swaddle blankets.
+Our favorite swaddle blankets are these Muslin swaddle blankets as they are soft and lightweight.

 Wear your baby